seL4/website/About/how-to-use.md

 Imagine a heap of legacy code and a mandate to make it secure.
 Putting it behind a firewall will not make it secure, and there is no time for rewriting it from scratch.
 What can you do?
-With a bit of luck, you can use seL4 for an incremental cyber retrofit.
+Chances are that you can use seL4 for an incremental cyber retrofit.

-If the security property you need can be enforced by green-field design with the right architecture, chances are that you can gradually restructure the legacy code base into a more and more secure system.
+If the security property you need can be enforced by green-field design with the right architecture, you likely can gradually restructure the legacy code base into a more and more secure system.
 You don't need to reach that green-field system, you only need to reach an architecture that enforces the security property.